 Merch looks a lot like a numbers game right now and you need to sell a certain number of shirts to tier up to different levels.

 So, you’re allowed to put up 10 designs at first, then you tier up to 25 designs after 10 sales.
 You tier up to 100 designs at 25 sales, 500 designs at 100 sales and it increases further from there.

 I dedicated a post to Merch By Amazon, which explains what you need to know in more detail and I have some useful links on there too – you can find it here.

-So, that just about concludes my post today – 5 different ways that you could get started making money online and some success stories to prove it!
+I outlined 5 different ways that you could get started making money online… and some success stories to prove it!

-If you’re making money online, what route did you decide to go down?
+If you’re making money online already, what route did you decide to go down?

 Or if you’re not making money yet… what way appeals to you?

 I personally make the most online from owning my own website… It’s great having a business that you can run from anywhere in the world!

 PIN ME 🙂